Nobel Peace Prize Is Awarded To World Food Programme

 Thank you @NobelPrize for this incredible honor! pic.twitter.com/bHcS0usWQa

 The WFP is active in 83 nations.
-It says its staff "put their lives on the line every day to bring food and assistance to more than 100 million hungry children, women and men across the world."
+The U.N. body says its staff "put their lives on the line every day to bring food and assistance to more than 100 million hungry children, women and men across the world."

 The group said on Twitter that it is "deeply humbled to receive the #NobelPeacePrize."